komali2/blog/content/posts/bootcamp-job-search.md

 fullstack engineers) to have.

 ## The Coding Challenge
+Working on coding challenges should take 20% of your time.

 By coding challenges, I mean things like Leetcode, Project Euler, and working through Cracking the Coding Interview.
 I also include live practice interviews on a whiteboard under this umbrella.